planetarium/ninechronicles-devforum/docs/service-and-repository-structure/service-and-repository-structure.md

 #### [GitHub repository](https://github.com/planetarium/Nine Chronicles.Headless)

-The repository for [`Headless Server`](#2.2.-Headless-Server).
+The repository for [Headless Server](#2.2.-Headless-Server).
 You can run your own blockchain node whether it is full node or not.
-`Nine Chronicles.Headless` is mostly written in C#.
+Nine Chronicles.Headless is mostly written in C#.
 You can build and run your local headless server following [Getting Started](https://github.com/planetarium/Nine Chronicles.Headless/wiki/Getting-Started).
 You can create and run your own blockchain network/node with this repository.
 Please check [Create new genesis block](https://github.com/planetarium/Nine Chronicles.Headless/wiki/Create-new-genesis-block)